Marketers and Media Organizations: We are One

 Power the Results You’re Looking For

-Because publishers and media companies are fiercely competing for audiences’ and advertisers’ limited attention, it is imperative to build a direct relationship with your audience to maximize engagement opportunities around your content to effectively power digital revenue.
+Because media companies are fiercely competing for audiences’ and advertisers’ limited attention, it is imperative to build a direct relationship with your audience to maximize engagement opportunities around your content to effectively power digital revenue.

 Here’s how to calculate ROE: